Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

 Share article on...

-Circuitry and electronics have long been particularly challenging task for additive manufacturing because of the complexity of the functioning of each of the individual components.
+Circuitry and electronics have long been a particularly challenging task for additive manufacturing because of the complexity of the functioning of each of the individual components.
 Nevertheless, it’s now possible to use additive manufacturing techniques to “print” electronics, using semiconductor material.

 This has been managed with the use of semiconductor inks which can be extruded directly from the printer, opening up the option to create fully operational circuit boards.